navula2/d3-narrative-viz/README.md

 ## Annotations
 Annotations are added to each scene with help of a tooltip.
 Mouse over and Mouse out events will show/hide tooltip annotations interactively.
 - **Map annotations**: Hover the mouse on any of the state on the US Map shows a tooltip with State name and population.
 When the mouse moved to next state it shows data for that state and so on.
 When the mouse out from the state, the annotation disappears.
-- **Scatterplot annotations**: Hover the mouse on any of the cirle shows a tooltio with Country name and Avergage Life expectancy in years.
+- **Scatterplot annotations**: Hover the mouse on any of the circle shows a tooltip with Country name and Average Life expectancy in years.
 - **Barchart annotations**: Hover the mouse on any of the rectangular bar shows the tooltip with Unemployment percentage corresponding to the year.
 - **Linegraph annotations**: Hover the mouse on the line shows the Total population for the given year.

 ## Parameters
-- **Slide Navigators**: The slide navigation dots are shown in white color at right side of each slide at middle of the page.
+- **Slide Navigators**: The slide navigation dots are shown in white color at right side of each slide in the middle of the page.
-- **Map parameters**: Population of each state in US for the year 2018.
+- **Map parameters**: Population of each state in the US for the year 2018.
 - **Scatterplot parameters**: Life Expectancy at birth in years for the Total population of each country.
 - **Barchart parameters**: Avg.
 Unemployment percentage for the given year.
 - **Linegraph parameters**: Total population for given year.